 Depression is one of the most common mental illnesses in the world.

-According to the American Psychiatric Association, typical symptoms of depression are depressed mood, brooding, a feeling of hopelessness and a diminished drive.
-Frequently, joy and feelings of pleasure, self-esteem, performance, empathy and interest in life are lost.
+According to the American Psychiatric Association, typical symptoms of depression are depressed mood, brooding, a feeling of hopelessness, and a diminished drive.
+Frequently, joy and feelings of pleasure, self-esteem, performance, empathy, and interest in life are lost.
 Quality of life is often impaired as a result.
 These complaints occur in healthy people in the context of grief after a loss experience and appear as depression; however, they usually pass by on their own.
 Illness is present when the symptoms persist for a disproportionate length of time or when their severity and duration are out of proportion.

 Medically, depression is a serious mental illness and medical condition that requires treatment and often has many consequences, which cannot be influenced by the willpower or self-discipline of the person affected.
-Depression is a major mental health crisis and is a major cause of incapacity to work or early retirement and is a leading cause of suicide.
+Depression is a major mental health crisis and is a significant cause of incapacity to work or early retirement and is a leading cause of suicide.

 Is Mental Illness Genetic?